Alright Folks! My name is Avi and I am an iOS developer, raywenderlich.com iOS Video Instructor Team Member & Udemy instructor based in the UK.

 I’ve had the absolute pleasure of spending most of my 20s and early 30s doing what I do best; learning.
 I’m a ‘learnoholic’ for sure!
-As a result of this, I’ve worked in loads of different industries such as music, photography, graphic design, web development and app development.
+As a result of this, I’ve worked in loads of different industries such as music, design, web and app development.
 I’ve always had a bit of an obsession with learning and my hobbies might surprise you; I can play 5 musical instruments, I can speak pretty decent Mandarin and Hebrew and, boy can I cook a mean tomato sauce with pesto.

 Most people who know me will probably admit that I’m a positive force to be reckoned with in that I simply love what I do and pass that on.
 When I say ‘love’ I mean I could literally sit and learn all day, everyday.
 This is why I got into programming; it was the only career that could match my thirst for constant intake and self-development, not to mention creativity and productivity.

 Originally I studied Music at University, but a mild injury meant a career change would have to happen sooner or later.
 After graduating from there I studied teaching and education and worked in schools for a time before leaving to start my own company.
 After a while I found iOS development and spent many, many hours studying it in my free time.
 With a family and being the sole-provider of income, I managed to successfully transition into a career in development as a developer.

 The problem with getting into development, especially app development (and super-especially iOS development) is that you just can’t do it with a few videos.
 You can make some great apps with courses and you can learn enough to get by, but to work day-in and day-out as an iOS developer you need to reach a certain point in your skillset that requires you to get a good mentor.
 I felt that although many bootcamps did offer good courses, they often lacked the kind of personality that would inspire you every day to reach your best before finally starting your dream career.